Peachy Mangoes. A fruity delicious meal for babies 8 months and above.

-- 3 to 4 slices of frozen peach
+- 3 to 4 slices Frozen Peach

-- ¼ cup water
+- 1/4 cup water

-- Add water to a pot along with frozen peach slices and frozen mangoes.
+Add water to a pot along with frozen peach slices and frozen mangoes.

-- Cook till they get soft.
+Cook till they get soft.
 Then add cardamom powder

-If using fresh mangoes, do not cook them.
+- If using fresh mangoes, do not cook them.
 Use them as it is.

-I have cooked these fruits just enough to make them soft as they were frozen.
-Do not over cook them.
+- I have cooked these fruits just enough to make them soft as they were frozen.
+Do not overcook them.
 They will lose its taste and flavor.